Fresno Grizzlies

 The Fresno Grizzlies are a Minor League Baseball team of the California League and the Single-A affiliate of the Colorado Rockies.
 They are located in Fresno, California, and play their home games at Chukchansi Park, which was opened in 2002 in downtown Fresno.
 They previously played at Fresno State's Pete Beiden Field from 1998 to 2001.

 The Grizzlies were established in 1998 as members of the Triple-A Pacific Coast League (PCL).
 They won the PCL championship in 2015, making it the only league title in franchise history.
 Fresno was transferred to the Low-A West in 2021, but this was renamed the California League in 2022.

 History

 Prior professional baseball in Fresno

 Professional baseball first came to Fresno in 1898 when it had a team in the original California League.
 The team dropped out of the league after that year but returned in 1905.
 In 1906, the Tacoma Tigers of the Pacific Coast League moved to Fresno, playing as the Fresno Raisin Eaters for one season before moving to Sacramento for the 1907 season.
-In the intervening years before the arrival of the Grizzlies, Fresno fielded teams in the California State League in 1910 and 1913, and in the current California League from 1941 through 1988, including the Fresno Cardinals (1941–1956), Fresno Sun Sox (1957), Fresno Giants (1958–1987), and Fresno Suns (1988).
+Fresno fielded teams in the California State League in 1910 and 1913.
+It was then a mainstay in the current California League from 1941 through 1988 as the Cardinals (1941–1956), Sun Sox (1957), Giants (1958–1987), and Suns (1988).